SirLagz/TelstraSMS.py/README.md

 Usage is telstrasms.py RECIPIENT MESSSAGE

+Details on how I'm using it is available here - http://sirlagz.net/2015/06/15/using-the-telstra-sms-api-with-zabbix/

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or